Choosing the Best Contractor for Your Medical Facility Construction

-During my time in this industry I have worked with absolute professionals that understand the complexities and intricacies required of these types of construction projects.
+During my time in this industry I have worked with professionals that understand the intricacies of these types of construction projects.
 The good news is that projects with these individuals typically move very efficiently and ON SCHEDULE!

 On the flip side, I’ve also worked with contractors that have no idea what they’ve gotten themselves into.
-Much to the frustration to everyone involved, these projects often deal with delays, cost over runs for the customer, and delays in scanning patients and generating revenue.
+Much to the frustration to everyone involved, these projects often have delays, cost over-runs for the customer, and delays in scanning patients and generating revenue.

 Ask the contractor about other medical imaging facility projects they have recently been part of.
 Then do something crazy - take it a step further and actually follow-up!
 Call the Facilities Director, ask for a tour of the site.
 Ask questions about what issues they had in construction, how the final costs came in vs. the estimates, and was construction on schedule.

 Ask Details About Their Business

 Does the contractor work out of their truck or do they have an office?

 Are they LICENSED and do they belong to any associations?